jschuur/localtime-cli/README.md

 Thus `localtime -c -y` would search time zone, country and larger city names and `localtime --no-timezone -Y` would search just through all city names, since time zones are always used unless explicitly excluded.

+Multiple single letter options [can be combined](https://www.npmjs.com/package/commander#common-option-types-boolean-and-value) too: `localtime -cy`.

-The last previously used location will be sorted to the top of the list as the default, first option unless `--skip-last-used-sort` is used.
+The last previously used location will be sorted to the top of the list unless `--skip-last-used-sort` is used.

 #### Weather